n3vrmr/datto-item-vault/README.md

 Apply only to swords.

 ## Armor Stats (int-64)
 The last columns contain the attributes of armor pieces.
-Each of these stats influences the character's stats when the armor is equipped.
+Each of these stats influence the character's own stats when the armor is equipped.

 ### Mobility
 Influences character movement.
 For Hunters, influences class ability recharge rate.